intarchboard/network-quality-workshop-report/draft-hardaker-iab-mnqeu-report.md

 - How reliable is the connectivity across longer time periods?
 - Does the network allow the use of a broad range of protocols?
 - What services can be run by clients of the network?
-- What kind of IPv4, NAT or IPv6 connectivity is offered, and are there firewalls?
+- What kind of IPv4, NAT, or IPv6 connectivity is offered, and are there firewalls?
 - What security mechanisms are available for local services, such as DNS?
-- To what degree are the privacy, confidentiality, integrity and authenticity of user communications guarded?
+- To what degree are the privacy, confidentiality, integrity, and authenticity of user communications guarded?
 - Improving these aspects of network quality will likely depend on measurement and exposing metrics to all involved parties, including